jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Essentially the inheritor of the BSD code base
    * Largest BSD implementation.
    * Legally prohibited from using the term *"Unix"* as outcome of AT&T lawsuit.
+   * Run by an elected board that drives development decisions and policies

 #### PC-BSD

    *  FreeBSD based distro with a focus on user interface and experience.
+   *  Not a fork
    *  Provides friendly installers and package managers for users
    *  Created new Lightweight desktop environment called [Lumina](http://lumina-desktop.org/)
+   *  Project heavily influenced by Kris Moore

 #### Ghost BSD